+IV.
 CONCLUSION

-24. On the whole the law on political parties is a good one and is not over-prescriptive.
+25. On the whole the law on political parties is a good one and is not over-prescriptive.
 The major concern is whether the conditions in Article 4 which require a party not to perpetrate acts contrary to the constitutional order could be used to refuse recognition to or to suppress a party which sought fundamental constitutional change by peaceful means.
 A second concern is whether the provisions of the law relating to corrupt donations to political parties are likely to be effective.
+Membership in political parties could be an issue to be further considered (a possibility for non-nationals to participate in the activities of political parties).
 Finally, the question arises whether the provisions relating to donations discriminate against trade unions by comparison with employers and their organizations.